 The main limitation on comparing results across different regions or other geographical entities is the number of responses collected for that area in any given month.
 Where the number is very small the level of accuracy of results is greatly reduced and subject to greater variability.
 This is particularly pertinent when looking at results for Scotland or Wales, or smaller regions, such as local authorities, or national parks.
-As such, it is recommended that where results are needed for smaller geographies results are analysed at either a quarterly, 12 month or year to date level.
-In some cases (most notably local authority level), results are analysed across a number of years.
+As such, it is recommended that results for Scotland, Wales and regions of England are analysed at either a quarterly, 12 month or year to date level.
+In some cases (most notably local authority level), results are analysed across 2 to 3 years.

 In terms of comparison of the UK with other European countries, the survey is deliberately designed so that results are comparable with other countries' data collected through Eurostat.
-The latest Eurostat guidelines6 have been followed in terms of how a visit is defined and how the data is structured.
+The latest Eurostat guidelines have been followed in terms of how a visit is defined and how the data is structured.